project-gemmi/gemmi/docs/utils.rst

 which high B-factors (high comparing with the predicted value) result `from the radiation damage <https://doi.org/10.1107/S1600577515002131>`_.

-About the same time,
+Only a few months later, in 2008,
-in a `2008 paper in Proteins <https://doi.org/10.1002/prot.21983>`_, Chih-Peng Lin et al. devised a simple yet significant improvement to the original Halle's method: weighting the counted atoms by 1/d^2, the inverse of squared distance.
+`Chih-Peng Lin et al. devised <https://doi.org/10.1002/prot.21983>`_ a simple yet significant improvement to the original Halle's method: weighting the counted atoms by 1/*d*:sup:`2`, the inverse of squared distance.
-(Note that the average number of atoms in distance d is ~ d^2).
+It nicely counters the increasing average number of atoms with the distance (~ *d*:sup:`2`).
-This method was named WCN (weighted contact number), although it takes into account all atoms, not just nearby contacts.
+This method was named WCN -- weighted contact number (hmm.. "contact").

 These two methods are so simple that it seems easy to find a better one.
 But according to my quick literature search, no better method of this kind